All Episodes

 Wonder what the drive-by media thinks about what kind of unrest is going on inside Iran.

-It's a it's a Reuters story, actually.
+It's a Reuters story, actually.

-The headline, Iran's Hezbollah says ready to attack U.S. and Israel.
+The headline, Iran's Hezbollah, says ready to attack U.S. and Israel.

-Uh Iran's Hezbollah, which claims links to the Lebanese group of the same name, said today it stood ready to attack Israeli and U.S. interests worldwide.
+Iran's Hezbollah, which claims links to the Lebanese group of the same name, said today it stood ready to attack Israeli and U.S. interests worldwide.

-He's not a spokesman, he's a spokes terrorist.
+He's a spokes terrorist.

-They have uh they have been trained, they can be fully armed.
+They can be fully armed.

 We are ready to dispatch them to every corner of the world to jeopardize Israel and America's interests.

-We are only waiting for the Supreme Leader's green light to take action.
+We are only waiting for the supreme leader's green light to take action.

 If America wants to ignite World War III, we welcome it.